 Key excerpts from the Tentative Decision May 7, 2021

-Superior Court Judge Donald Alvarez has issued a tentative ruling that obliterates virtually every claim by the Town of Apple Valley, handing a decisive victory to Liberty Utilities and supporters of free markets and small government.
+Superior Court Judge Donald Alvarez has issued a Tentative Statement of Decision that obliterates virtually every claim by the Town of Apple Valley, handing a decisive victory to Liberty Utilities and supporters of free markets and small government.

 Click here to read the full ruling